cpldcpu/Gluon/README.md

 # Gluon
-An extremely small serial bootloader for the AVR ATtiny
+A small serial bootloader for the AVR ATtiny - work in progress.